-A long and twisted story
+A long and twisted story9th November 2017

 I am, dear reader, feeling depressed.
 In fact, I’m feeling, as an American friend put it, “lower than a snake’s butt”.
 I’ve just had to pay my children’s school fees, which, along with replacing two defunct cars and the strong Euro, has meant my wine budget has evaporated faster than water in a desert.
 I haven’t been able to afford to buy any of the delicious 2015 vintages, and now I’m trying to convince myself that the best strategy is to wait and hope prices will come down.